-- 64 The Company's entitlement of Rs.
-175.60 lakhs (P.Y.: Rs.
+The Company's entitlement of Rs.
+175.60 lakhs (2024: Rs.
 175.60 lakhs) under section 80-IC of the Income Tax Act, 1961 in respect of income generated from facilities situated in North East states is pending before Hon'ble High Court since assessment year 2004-05 to 2013-14.
-The management of the Company does not foresee any additional liability of the income tax at this point. - 65 Transfer of certain assets/liabilities from/to transferor companies/demerged units under the scheme of arrangement/amalgamations carried out in earlier years are still in the process of completion. - 66 Trade Receivables, Loans, Other Financial Assets and Other Assets include certain overdue and unconfirmed balances.
-However, in the opinion of the management, these current assets would, in the ordinary course of business, realize the value stated in the accounts. - 67 Miscellaneous Expenditure includes revenue expenditure on research and development Rs.19.49 lakhs (P.Y.: Rs.18.11 lakhs) incurred towards subscription to Tea Research Association and UPASI. - During the previous year, the shareholders of the company had approved the sale/ disposal/ transfer upto 100% stake / investments of Pranav Infradev Co.
-Private Limited (PICPL), a wholly owned subsidiary, within one year.
-47.10% stake in PICPL was sold during the previous year and an additional 33.92% was further sold off during the year ended 31.03.2024 at a profit of Rs.
-733.42 Lakhs and PICPL has ceased to be a subsidiary of the Company.
-In view of requirements of Ind As 109 "Financial Instruments", the balance holding of 18.98% stake in PICPL has been fair valued and gain on such fair valuation amounting to Rs.
-410.21 Lakhs along with profit of sale has been considered as exceptional Income during the current year. - 69 On the basis of notification dated 6th November,2020 read with notification dated 9th May, 2023 by Govt. of Assam providing tax holiday from 2022-23 to 2024-25 on Agricultural Income Tax, no provision on Agricultural Income Tax has been created for the year ended 31st March, 2024.
-Further, existing provision of deferred tax in respect of tax holiday period has been reversed. - 70 During the previous year the name of the Company had been changed to "Shri Vasuprada Plantations Limited" from "Joonktollee Tea & Industries Limited". - 71 Previous year figures have been regrouped / rearranged wherever necessary, to confirm to the current period's classification.
+The management of the Company does not foresee any additional liability of the income tax at this point.

+- 65 Transfer of certain assets/liabilities from/to transferor companies/demerged units under the scheme of arrangement/amalgamations carried out in earlier years are still in the process of completion. - Miscellaneous Expenditure includes revenue expenditure on research and development Rs.16.75 lakhs (P.Y.
+Rs.19.49 lakhs) incurred towards subscription to Tea Research Association and UPASI. - During the previous year, M/s.
+Pranav Infradev Co.
+Private Limited (PICPL) ceased to be a subsidiary of the compnay.
+In view of requirements of Ind As 109 "Financial Instruments", investment in PICPL was fair valued and gain on such fair valuation amounting to Rs.
+410.21 Lakhs along with profit on sale of investment in PICPL of Rs.733.42 lakhs was considered as exceptional Income during the previous year. - 68 On the basis of notification dated 6th November,2020 read with notification dated 9th May, 2023 by Govt. of Assam providing tax holiday from 2023-24 to 2025-26 on Agricultural Income Tax, no provision on Agricultural Income Tax has been created for the year ended 31st March, 2025.
+Further, existing provision of deferred tax in respect of tax holiday period has been reversed. - The Company used to account for Gratuity Liability for its employees employed at Tea Estates in Assam in the books of accounts based on actuarial valuation.
+From the current year, the company has opted "Assam Gratuity Fund Scheme" notified under "The Assam Gratuity Act, 1992" for the said employees and contribution is now payable towards past liabilities/yearly contribution at the rates specified in the above scheme.
+The company has received orders from Assam Tea Employees Provident Fund Organisation for assessment of liability till 31st March 2024.
+The difference of Rs.962.60 lakhs between the liability earlier provided based on actuarial valuation till 31st March 2024 and contribution payable as stated above has been written back in the books of accounts which is disclosed as exceptional items in this standalone financials statement. - 70 Pursuant to the High Court's order granting permission for the cutting and sale of rubber trees, the Company has reassessed its accounting treatment of rubber bearer plants.
+As a result, depreciation has been recalculated considering the residual value of the rubber trees.
+This reassessment has led to a reduction in depreciation expense amounting to ₹ 66.98 lakhs for the year ended 31st March, 2025.The Company is currently in the process of obtaining the necessary approvals from the Forest Department for the cutting and sale of rubber trees that have exhausted their bearing life.

+Chartered Accountants

+Firm Registration No. 302049E

+Gopal Jain

-(Partner) Membership N
+(Partner)

-Indrajit Roy
+Membership No. 059147 Place: Kolkata

-Executive Director (DIN 09760378)
+Indrajit Roy Executive Director (DIN 09760378)